 Beginning in 2019, the Company entered into arrangements with third party financiers to secure payments of certain tablet purchases.
-Such arrangements generally have terms ranging from three - five years and interest rates ranging from 8% - 14%.
+Such arrangements generally have terms ranging from 3-5 years and interest rates ranging from 8% - 14%.
 The Company then leases the tablets monetized by the financiers to one of its customers through operating leases that have 4-year terms.

-In fiscal year 2022 and during the nine months ended March 31, 2023, due to the Company's liquidity position and other commitments, the Company postponed certain payments on certain arrangements with third party financiers, which resulted in the Company defaulting on said arrangements.
-The Company remedied the matter via repayment agreements with its third-party financiers, as discussed below.
+In fiscal year 2022 and during the three months ended September 30, 2022, due to the Company's liquidity position and other commitments, the Company postponed certain payments on certain arrangements with third party financiers, which resulted in the Company defaulting on said arrangements.
+The Company is seeking to remedy the matter via repayment agreements with its third-party financiers.
+Non-payment under the arrangements permits the financiers to declare the amounts owed under the arrangement due and payable and exercise their right to secure the tablets under lease.
+Although we intend to repay, we have classified all of our obligations under these arrangements as short-term within financing obligations, current as of September 30, 2022 and June 30, 2022.